Kevin McNamara (politician): Northern Ireland

 McNamara was known throughout his parliamentary career as a supporter of Irish nationalism who favoured a United Ireland.
 After entering parliament, he soon became interested in reports of discrimination against the Catholic minority in Northern Ireland and supported the Campaign for Democracy in Ulster] (CDU).
 He served as a frontbench spokesman for the Labour Party, including Shadow Secretary of State for Northern Ireland under Neil Kinnock, 1987–94, an appointment that was widely criticised by Unionists.

 After Tony Blair became Labour leader, he replaced McNamara as Northern Ireland spokesman with Mo Mowlam.
 In 1997, he helped persuade the newly elected Labour government to donate £5,000 (thereby matching the contribution of the Irish government) for the erection of a memorial in Liverpool to the victims of the Great Irish Famine.

 McNamara also supported Republicanism in the United Kingdom and joined the All-Party Parliamentary Republic Group.

 Personal life

 McNamara was a Roman Catholic, a Knight Commander of the Pontifical Order of Saint Gregory the Great and recipient of the Order of Merit of the Italian Republic.
 He was married to Nora McNamara, and was the father of four sons and a daughter.

 In 2006, McNamara received the honorary degree of Doctor of Laws from the University of Hull in recognition of his long service in politics.
 He graduated with a PhD from the University of Liverpool in 2007 having completed a thesis on the MacBride Principles at the Institute of Irish Studies, where he gave the 2008 John Kennedy Lecture in Irish Studies, '.

 Illness and death

 In 2017, McNamara was diagnosed with pancreatic cancer while on holiday in Spain.
 On 6 August, it was reported that he had died at his home in Formby, Merseyside, aged 82.

+McNamara is survived by Nora, their sons, Julian, Edwin and Brendan, and their daughter, Brigid.
+Another son, Kieran, died in 2013.